Dyresty/car-park/README.md

 # car-park
-An ongoing part of a project for a smart campus.
+A part of a project for a smart campus, Bachelor's thesis.
 This implementation of the car parking system can give the live feedback of empty parking slots.